I'm an information designer & textile artist living in Brooklyn, NY.

 • Building tools

-I work on the same goal of increasing access to civic information in my role as Design Practice Lead at the Center for Civic Design, where I work with elections offices and civic engagement organizations to make elections easier to run, support innovation, and invite participation in elections.
+I currently work on the same goal of increasing access to civic information in my role as Design Lead at the Center for Civic Design, where I work alongside elections offices and civic engagement organizations to make elections easier to run, support innovation, and encourage broader participation.

 In the world